drscott173/CarND-Unscented-Kalman-Filter-Project/README.md

 consistency measurements (NIS).

 3. The model needs to self-adjust depending on traffic conditions.
-We introduced a grid search option that looks for optimal settings for the linear and angular acceleration (or, more accurately, the standard deviation in the 'noise' caused by accelerating straight and in turns).
+We introduced a grid search option (-s) that looks for optimal settings for the linear and angular acceleration (or, more accurately, the standard deviation in the 'noise' caused by accelerating straight and in turns).
 We noticed that the optimal values for the first data set are different from those in the second.
 We could improve our model by noting when we're over or under-estimating